 They turned and left.

 I heaved a sigh of relief and unwrapped the paper.
-Inside were his mother’s stole and father’s cassettes.
-I took the package over to her and presented it by saying, “Mum, your stolen stole is no longer stolen.”
+Inside, were his mother’s stole and father’s cassettes.
+I took the package over to her.
+“Mum, your stolen stole is no longer stolen.”

 She burst into tears, took it out of the package and cuddled it to her cheek, then unfolded it.
 She examined it closely and sobbed even harder.